folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ```

-You should use your public IP or domain name in the field ‘server_name’.
+You should use your public IP or domain name in the field ‘<MY_SERVER_NAME>’.

 **Note**: If you want to host multiple tenants on a server, you can configure NGINX to either open a new port for each tenant or set up different paths on the same port (e.g. /tenat1, /tenant2).